Robert L Barbieri, MD

 Common to both leiomyomas and sarcoma

 Race — Black race is a risk factor for both uterine leiomyomas and uterine sarcoma.
-The relative risk and incidence of fibroids is two- to three-fold greater in black women than in white women.
-The cumulative incidence of fibroids of any size, including very small tumors, by age 50 years is >80 percent for black women and almost 70 percent for white women .
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Prevalence'.)
+The relative risk and incidence of leiomyomas is two- to threefold greater in black women than in white women.
+The cumulative incidence of leiomyomas of any size, including very small tumors, by age 50 years is >80 percent for black women and almost 70 percent for white women .
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Prevalence'.)

-Increasing age and postmenopausal status — Benign leiomyomas develop primarily in women of reproductive age, with symptoms developing on average as early as the 20s in black women and typically in the 30s or 40s in white women.
-Fibroids typically stabilize or diminish in size following menopause.
-Postmenopausal estrogen therapy may be associated with modest growth of myomas and/or persistent symptoms, but does not appear to induce the development of new fibroids.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Prevalence' and "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Women on hormone therapy'.)
+Increasing age and postmenopausal status — Benign leiomyomas are responsive to gonadal steroids (estrogen and progesterone) and develop primarily in women of reproductive age, with symptoms developing on average as early as the 20s in black women and typically in the 30s or 40s in white women.
+Leiomyomas typically stabilize or diminish in size following menopause.
+Postmenopausal estrogen therapy may be associated with modest growth of myomas and/or persistent symptoms but does not appear to induce the development of new leiomyomas.
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Prevalence' and "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Women on hormone therapy'.)

-Thus, particularly for postmenopausal women, a new or growing uterine mass warrants further evaluation for uterine sarcoma.
+Thus, for postmenopausal women, a new or growing uterine mass warrants further evaluation for uterine sarcoma.
 The level of suspicion may be lower in women who are on postmenopausal estrogen therapy and have a small increase in the size of a fibroid known to present prior to menopause.
-In this subgroup, stopping postmenopausal estrogen therapy is also an option to see if regression occurs.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Women on hormone therapy'.)
+In this subgroup, a trial of discontinuing postmenopausal estrogen therapy is an option to see if regression occurs.
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Women on hormone therapy'.)

-Other risk factors — Other risk factors that are associated with uterine sarcoma, but not with leiomyomas, include pelvic irradiation, a history of childhood retinoblastoma, and hereditary leiomyomatosis and renal cell carcinoma (HLRCC) syndrome.
+Other risk factors — Other risk factors that are associated with uterine sarcoma, but not with leiomyomas, include pelvic irradiation, a history of childhood retinoblastoma, and hereditary leiomyomatosis and renal cell carcinoma syndrome.
 (See "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Pelvic radiation' and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Hereditary conditions'.)

 Data are inconclusive regarding parity and time of menarche and menopause as risk factors for sarcoma.
-For benign leiomyomas, early menarche (<10 years old) is a risk factor (particularly in black women) and parity decreases the chances of fibroid formation.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Prevalence' and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Other risk factors'.)
+For benign leiomyomas, early menarche (<10 years old) is a risk factor (particularly in black women), and parity decreases the chances of fibroid formation.
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Prevalence' and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Other risk factors'.)

-Clinical manifestations — Abnormal uterine bleeding, pelvic pain/pressure, and a pelvic mass are the primary presenting symptoms and signs for both leiomyomas and sarcoma, making it difficult to differentiate between the two on this basis [22,26-28].
-Some women with sarcoma present with a foul-smelling vaginal discharge, but this is not a reliable indicator of malignancy since vaginal discharge is a common gynecologic symptom.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Clinical manifestations' and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Clinical presentation'.)
+Signs and symptoms — Abnormal uterine bleeding, pelvic pain/pressure, and a pelvic mass are the primary presenting symptoms and signs for both leiomyomas and sarcoma, making it difficult to differentiate between the two on this basis [33,37-39].
+Some women with sarcoma present with a foul-smelling vaginal discharge, but this is not a reliable indicator of malignant neoplasm since vaginal discharge is a common gynecologic symptom.
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Clinical features' and "Uterine sarcoma: Classification, clinical manifestations, and diagnosis", section on 'Clinical presentation'.)

 The concept of failure to respond to hormonal treatment has been proposed as a method of differentiating between uterine leiomyomas and sarcoma.
 This approach has not proved useful, however, since the few data regarding this approach are mixed, with one report of shrinkage in a leiomyosarcoma .